jafaryor/knowledge-base/teminalogy.md

 * In networking, __black holes__ refer to places in the network where incoming or outgoing traffic is silently discarded (or "dropped"), without informing the source that the data did not reach its intended recipient.

 * In cryptography, a __nonce__ is an arbitrary number that can be used just once.
 It is similar in spirit to a nonce word, hence the name.
 It is often a random or pseudo-random number issued in an authentication protocol to ensure that old communications cannot be reused in replay attacks.

+* Single instruction, multiple data (__SIMD__) -  is a class of parallel computers.
+It describes computers with multiple processing elements that perform the same operation on multiple data points simultaneously.